 That’s because this issue is superb.
 Every strip hits.
 Every joke lands.
 Don’t get me wrong, I’ve been enjoying the issues so far but everything just seems to come together here with complete confidence.
-As such, it’s been less about which strips to choose as highlights and more about selecting which ones to leave out!
+As such, it’s been less about which strips to choose as highlights and more about which ones to leave out!
 Thankfully the cover is a necessity and must be included and it’s one of my very favourites.
 An Ian Jackson classic, the best so far and perfectly encapsulating the anarchic feel of OiNK.
 We’re off to a great start then.

 Ian’s interpretation of each animal is genuinely funny, but put them all together and it’s a cover that commands attention and time spent pouring over all the details.
 It even gets its own backstory, again drawn by Ian and written by Tony Husband.
 The theme this fortnight is perfect fodder for the team behind the comic, already used to pork-ifying anything and everything in sight.
 However, there’s not a pig in sight in the biggest highlight of these 32 pages, Twee Tales present The Wonderful Wildlife of Watery Down.